 The M.S. degree program in statistics trains the candidate to become a practicing statistician.
-The objective of the M.S. degree in statistics with a named option in biostatistics is to train the candidate to contribute substantially to the statistical analysis of biomedical problems.
+The M.S. degree in statistics with a named option in biostatistics trains the candidate to contribute substantially to the statistical analysis of biomedical problems.

 The statistics department provides extensive computing facilities, both hardware and software, to support instruction and research.
 Several computers and advanced graphic workstations are available for use in advanced courses enabling students to pursue the latest research directions in statistical computing and graphics.
 Common statistical packages and libraries are available on a variety of machines.

 The department may be consulted for specific career information.
 A number of assistantships are available each year; see the department website for application materials and deadlines.
 The master's degree programs are described below.

 Additional information about the master's and Ph.D. programs, including time limits, can also be obtained from the department.

 Students holding a bachelor's degree with a natural science, social science, or engineering major and strong mathematical background are encouraged to apply for admission to the graduate program in statistics.
 Students are advised to undertake graduate work in statistics only if their undergraduate grades in mathematics were uniformly high.
 Students cannot get credit for more than one of STAT 301 Introduction to Statistical Methods, STAT 324 Introductory Applied Statistics for Engineers, or STAT 371 Introductory Applied Statistics for the Life Sciences.

 Graduate School Admissions

 Graduate admissions is a two-step process between academic degree programs and the Graduate School.
 Applicants must meet requirements of both the program(s) and the Graduate School.
 Once you have researched the graduate program(s) you are interested in, apply online.